-Reason: To ensure that parking spaces are in accordance with the approved development.
+Reason: To ensure the protection of trees.

-34. Design of works in public road (Roads Act approval)
+19. Design of works in public road (Roads Act approval)

 Prior to issue of the Construction Certificate, the Certifying Authority shall be satisfied that engineering plans and specifications prepared by a qualified consulting engineer have been approved by Council's Development Engineer.
-The plans to be assessed must be to a detail suitable for construction issue purposes and must detail the following infrastructure works required in Warrangi Street:
+The plans to be assessed must be to a detail suitable for construction issue purposes and must detail the infrastructure works for the road shoulder with kerb and gutter for the frontage of the property in Stonecrop Road.